 Thankfully (from a parent’s point of view), Brandon didn’t wear his pants halfway down his backside, spike his hair, or dress as punk as some of his friends.
 I think because he packed groceries at the local supermarket he chose to reign it in a bit.
-You would think he didn’t need to care, but for whatever his reasons, he did.
+You wouldn’t normally find him doing the lavish party bus Dayton Ohio thing or overstepping his boundaries.
+He didn’t need to care, but for whatever his reasons, he did.

 I recall listening to Bob Dylan, and the next thing I knew I wanted to be a Rolling Stone.
 I almost immediately went counterculture, and my parents freaked out.
 Dylan’s music and lyrics soon became my creed and they influenced much of my outlook on life for years.
 Admittedly, I’m still a Dylan fan, especially his early stuff, and he did help shape my true identity.

 I’ve witnessed kids getting sucked up into someone else’s identity just to have a sense of belonging.
 It happens all the time with inner city gangs as well as kids in the burbs in search of fitting in somewhere, anywhere.
 It may take years, if ever, to answer the question of who we are, and for awhile we all try on different guises.
 I’ll never know if having the heart of a punk was a lifelong commitment or a passing fancy for Brandon, but whichever it was, I give him credit for handling it by being true to himself.

 Every year, dozens of new punk groups enter the scene.
 Several make a short appearance and are replaced by fresh and more edgy groups in a heartbeat.
 The more established groups also have their time in the sun and can fade into obscurity.
 That’s life in the realm of the artist.
 It appears that punk music has an addictive need to express itself.
 Not for the money or the fame as much as for the sake of basic survival.